Sonny Dae and His Knights

 The recording was released on Howard's Arcade label (label number 123) and reviewed by Billboard in the R&B section.
 But the record achieved only modest local success.
 The B-side was an instrumental with accompanying vocals, "Moving Guitar", written by S. Dae, A. Buono and M. Bennett.
-Bill Haley & The Comets then recorded its version of "Rock Around the Clock" on 12 April 1954, following which the song eventually became a worldwide hit.
+Bill Haley & The Comets then recorded their version of "Rock Around the Clock" on 12 April 1954, which became a worldwide hit.

 Sonny Dae & His Knights is not known to have made any other recordings.